metrumresearchgroup/pkgr/README.md

       Type: source
 ```

+With this customization in your config file, pkgr will install from sources for devtools.
+For everything else, the default install behavior will stay in effect.

-A configuration that also pulls from bioconductor:
+For a third example, here is a configuration that also pulls from bioconductor:

 ```
 Version: 1